alexandradecarvalho/web-technologies-intro/responsive-web-design/responsive-web-design.md

 #### 3. New semantic elements in HTML5

 Semantics is "the branch of linguistics and logic concerned with meaning".
 So, giving our *markup* meaning.
 With general `div` sections, user agents, like browsers or search engine crawlers, don't understand the purpose of the different sections.
 Now, generic sections are defined through the <section> element.
 This is intended to separate contents, and not used for styling purposes, in which case, <div>'s are still probably the best.
 The <nav> element is used to define major navigational blocks, with links to other pages or parts of the page.
 The <article> element is used to wrap a self-contained piece of content, such as a blog post.
 The <aside> element is used for content that is not closely related to the content around it, such as sidebars or advertising.
 Many consecutive headings and subheadings can be wrapped inside a <hgroup> to hide the secondary elements from the HTML outline.
 Each <hgroup> section can have its own set of headings.
 The <header> tag should be used as an introduction to content.
 The <footer> element should contain information about the section above.
 The <address> element should be used for contact information.

+#### 4. Practical usage of HTML5's structural elements

+Even though there is no element to define the main content, since everything else can be defined, what's left is automatically denoted as the main content.

+#### 5. HTML5 text-level semantics

+**Inline** elements can also be called text-level semantics.
+The <b> element is meant to define a section of text to which one should draw its attention to, and in most browsers styles it with bold letters.
+The <em> element emphasizes the given content.
+Alternately, <i> defines a different quality of text, in an variant mood, and browsers render that text in italics.